UNCLASSIFIED (U)

 ˇ Unavailable

-(4) (U) Pursuant to 691(d) of Division J of the Consolidated Appropriations Act, 2008 as of December 26, 2007, the Taliban must be treated as a designated terrorist organization described in INA 212(a)(3)(B)(vi)(I) for purposes of immigration law.
+(4) (U) Pursuant to 691(d) of Division J of the Consolidated Appropriations Act, 2008 as of December 26, 2007, the Taliban is a designated terrorist organization described in INA 212(a)(3)(B)(vi)(I) for purposes of immigration law.

 (5) (U) Public Law No. 110-257, codified at 8 U.S.C.
-1182 note, added the African National Congress to the list of groups in subparagraph b, above, that are not considered terrorist organizations.
+1182 note, added the African National Congress to the list of groups in subparagraph b, above, that are not terrorist organizations.

 (a) (U) The United Nations 1267 Committee’s list of individuals and entities belonging or related to the Taliban, Osama Bin Laden, and the Al-Qaida organization.